lrigolli/protein_tda/README.md

 As toy example, a football (like a rugby ball, since these two are topologically equivalent) has:
 - one dimensional 0-th homology group (since it is connected)
-- zero dimensional 1-st homology group (if it had an hole you could not play!)
+- zero dimensional 1-st homology group (if it had a hole you could not play!)
 - one dimensional 2-nd homology group (since the football is empty inside)

 *Example: on first column are displayed examples of 1-dim and 2-dim hole, while the objects in second and third columns can be continuously deformed to a point, hence their 1-dim and 2-dim homologies are trivial*